KarelZe/thesis/references/obsidian/chapters/🛌Token Embedding.md

 ---

 [^1:]There is a subtle difference between tokens and words.
 A token can be words including punctuation marks.
 But words can also be split into multiple tokens, which are known as sub-words.
 To decrease the size of the vocabulary, words may be reduced to their stems, lower-cased, and stop words be removed.
-See <mark style="background: #FF5582A6;">(...)</mark> for in-depth coverage on pre-processing techniques.
+See <mark style="background: #FF5582A6;">(...)</mark> for in-depth coverage of pre-processing techniques.

-[^2:] Throughout this work we adhere to a notation suggested in [[@phuongFormalAlgorithmsTransformers2022]] (p.
+[^2:] Throughout this work, we adhere to a notation suggested in [[@phuongFormalAlgorithmsTransformers2022]] (p.
 1 f) to maintain consistency.

 **Notes:**
 [[🛌 Token embeddings notes]]